-In Los Angeles County the arraignment is the first official court appearance in front of a judge.
+In Los Angeles, the arraignment is the first official court appearance before a judge.
 The defendant will be presented with the charges and will have to enter a plea to those charges.
-After the plea is entered, the judge will set the next court date and will also set bail for the defendant based on the criminal charges.
-In my opinion the arraignment in Los Angeles County is a critical stage in the proceedings and should be handled by your chosen criminal lawyer.
+After the plea is entered, the judge will set the next court date and set bail for the defendant based on the criminal charges.
+In my opinion, the arraignment is a critical stage in the proceedings and should be handled by your chosen criminal lawyer.

-If a defendant at an arraignment says they can not affort an attorney then they can apply to see if they qualify to be represented by the Public Defender.
-If the person qualifies, then a Deputy Public Defender will be appointed to the case and take over representation of the defendant.
-Sometime the court may still make the person pay for the PD's reprentation, but the fee will not be that high and it will certainly not stop the attorney from doing their job.
+If a defendant at an arraignment says they can not afford an attorney, they can apply to see if they qualify to be represented by the Public Defender.
+If the person qualifies, then a Deputy Public Defender will be appointed to the case and take over the defendant's representation.
+Sometimes the court may still make the person pay for the PD's representation, but the fee will not be that high, and it will certainly not stop the attorney from doing their job.

-Your own attorney will usually go before the court armed with all of the information necessary to properly argue your bail and get you released on your own recognizance or at let set a bail that you may be able to post.
-Further, the best private criminal defense attorneys will begin the process of figuring out how your case should be dealt with right from the beginning and the arraignment is an important starting point for any criminal case.
+Your attorney will usually go before the court armed with all of the information necessary to correctly argue your bail and get you released on your own recognizance or set a bail that you may be able to post.
+Further, the best private criminal defense attorneys will begin figuring out how your case should be dealt with right from the beginning.
+Arraignment is an important starting point for any criminal matter.